Accreditation and governance

 3. Tuition Assurance:

-PSC is a member of the Australian Council for Private Education and Training (ACPET).
-Tuition assurance for domestic students is provided through the ACPET’s Australian Student Tuition Assurance Scheme (ASTAS), which PSC has been a member of since 2009.
+PSC is a member of the Independent Tertiary Education Council Australia (ITECA).
+Tuition assurance for domestic students is provided through the ITECA's Australian Student Tuition Assurance Scheme (ASTAS), which PSC has been a member of since 2009.

 Click here to find more information on the scope of ASTAS cover for domestic students.